ap4347/2102/docs/02-Lecture.md

 ```

-## Vectors are Homogeneous! {-}
+#### Vectors Are Homogeneous! {-}

 The main disadvantage of vectors in R is that they can store homogeneous data only (data of the same type).
-If the elements of a vector are of different data types, then the vector will convert their types so that all elements are of the same type:
+If elements of a vector are of different data types, then the vector will convert their types so that all elements are of the same type: